awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 ## JSON Output Format<a name="json-output"></a>

 [JSON](https://json.org) is the default output format of the AWS CLI\.
-Most languages can easily decode JSON strings using built\-in functions or with publicly available libraries\.
+Most programming languages can easily decode JSON strings using built\-in functions or with publicly available libraries\.
 You can combine JSON output with the [\-\-query option](#cli-usage-output-filter) in powerful ways to filter and format the AWS CLI JSON\-formatted output\.

 For more advanced filtering that you might not be able to do with `--query`, you can consider `jq`, a command line JSON processor\.
 You can download it and find the official tutorial at [http://stedolan\.github\.io/jq/](http://stedolan.github.io/jq/)\.